OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

    .. |ZOOM| image:: ../../images/screenshots/800x600/udig_zoom_mode.gif

-   * Use the zoom tool by drawing a box using the left mouse button around the area of the wold you wish to see.
+   * Use the zoom tool by drawing a box using the left mouse button around the area of the world you wish to see.
    * To zoom out draw a box with the right mouse button.
 The current map extents will be located within the box you draw.